top of page

 Speaking audition:

-You must also prepare a one-minute or less comedic or contemporary monologue from a published play.
+It would be best to prepare a one-minute or less comedic or contemporary monologue from a published play.
 Show character and strong choices with your monologue piece.

 Bring clothing and shoes for movement if you are asked to come for call-backs